AlooTheAloo/AutoProgressLog/README.md

 #### Anki app path
 This is where your anki app is stored.

-On Windows, you can find it by searching for the app in the windows search menu, right-clicking on the app and pressing "open file location" repeat this until you have the anki.exe app.
+On Windows, you can find it by searching for the app in the windows search menu, right-clicking on the app and pressing "open file location" repeat this until you have the anki.exe file.
 This is the app path.

 On MacOS, you can find it by searching for the app in spotlight search and pressing `⌘` + `Enter`.
 This will highlight the app.

-On Linux, figure it out lol idk 🤷
+On Linux, the path is different depending on your distribution and installation method.

 Once you provide this path, anki will launch.
 Once launched, the configuration script will ask you which one of many processes is anki.
 Find the process that most closely matches the anki process and enter the corresponding number.